wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-jobs-getting-started.md

 ## Data collection across databases

-**Elastic Database jobs** supports executing a query across a group of databases and sends the results to a specified database’s table.
-The table can be queried after the fact to see the query’s results from each database.
+**Elastic Database jobs** supports executing a query across a group of databases and sends the results to a specified database's table.
+The table can be queried after the fact to see the query's results from each database.
 This provides an asynchronous mechanism to execute a query across many databases.
 Failure cases such as one of the databases being temporarily unavailable are handled automatically via retries.

-The specified destination table will be automatically created if it does not yet exist matching the schema of the returned result set.
+The specified destination table will be automatically created if it does not yet exist, matching the schema of the returned result set.
 If a script execution returns multiple result sets, Elastic Database jobs will only send the first one to the provided destination table.

 The following PowerShell script can be used to execute a script collecting its results into a specified table.
 This script assumes that a T-SQL script has been created which outputs a single result set and a custom database collection target has been created.